Our Future Path! A plan for a better world!

 As we can see, our world has become far too complex for most of us to get involved in our government in more than just a cursory way.
 Our only hope is that our representatives will be able to understand and to deal with these complexities and will make sure that our laws and regulations work to the benefit of all of us.

 However, a lot of our representatives’ time is taken up with learning about and dealing with getting elected and reelected, which would include such things as campaigning, fundraising and schmoozing.
-This can leave them with a lot less time to do the actual work that they were elected to do, including talking to us, their constituents.
+This can leave them with a lot less time to do the actual work that they were elected to do, including studying the issues and talking to us, their constituents.
 Therefore, it is also difficult, if not impossible, for any of our representatives to know enough about all the legislative matters that they must deal with to do an effective job.

 One of the reasons that our representatives and candidates for office spend so much time fundraising is that money can buy more ad time, which usually leads to more votes.
 Therefore, candidates will spend more time with their big donors, even ones who may not reside in their districts, than with their constituents.
 This can also lead to those big donors gaining undue influence over our representatives.